code16/sharp/docs/multiforms.md

         ]
     ];

-This allow the "new" button to display a dropdown with each type.
+This allow the "new" button to display a dropdown with each type, leading to the right Form.

 Last, you must configure an instance attribute to disambiguate each type: each instance must have this attribute valuated either with "electric" or "combustion", in our example.